arnlen/flying-robots/source/about/index.markdown

 1. Because we can.
 2. Because flying things are **waaaaaay** much fun and exciting than walking, rolling, crawling ones, right?

-The ultimate goal, of course, is to create a rocket.
+I'll start with relatively simple flying machines, but the ultimate goal, of course, is the rocket.
 Why a rocket ?
 Well...

 <blockquote class="twitter-tweet" lang="fr"><p lang="en" dir="ltr">Rocket lift off is definitely the coolest, most impressive and most exciting tech event to see on this planet! <a href="https://twitter.com/hashtag/space?src=hash">#space</a> <a href="http://t.co/q9fg58QhJt">pic.twitter.com/q9fg58QhJt</a></p>&mdash; Arnaud Lenglet (@arnlen) <a href="https://twitter.com/arnlen/status/618882520679997445">8 Juillet 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-(Yes, I know: to quote oneself is totally egocentric... hum... it's like a writing selfie)
+(Yes, I know: to quote oneself is totally egocentric... hum... it's like a written selfie)

+## Why this website?

+ The idea behind this website is to help me achieve my long term goal: creating a flying rocket.
+Because it's a huge challenge, which would take a lot of time, I decided to create this blog in order to monitor my progress, to write down where I've managed to get, and to share my experiences.
+You can see this blog as a logbook and a motivational tool. :)

 ## Who am I?